jakewies/jakewiesler.com/content/blog/compound-components-and-the-context-api.md

 ```

 Before this refactor, the sub-components of `Chat` relied on props passed in during the `React.cloneElement` process.
-Now, instead of mapping through each child and cloning them, we're explicitly declaring what data we need from the `Provider`.
+Now, instead of mapping through each child and cloning them, they can each explicitly declare what data they need from the `Provider` above.
 This data is a drop-in replacement for the props that were being used before, albeit with a few name changes.

 For instance, `Button` used to expect an `onClick` prop, which was a reference to the `add` method on the `Chat` component.
 Now it gets direct access to `add` via Context: